 Ultimately, some financial aid is divided to post fall-spring, other aid divides over all three terms of enrollment, and still other aid posts only when a student is in classes.
 In all cases, like with co-op earnings, it is the student's responsibility to manage any aid overages and refund checks on any given semester to account for financial needs throughout the full academic year attendance.

-Report your co-op plans when you accept your aid online and to One Stop or Student Financial Aid when plans change in order to maximize the aid available to you.
+Report your co-op plans when you accept your aid online and to Enrollment Services when plans change in order to maximize the aid available to you.
 Understanding your aid distribution during academic years where you co-op one or more terms will help you plan to meet financial demands with aid and earnings throughout that year.

 Closely Monitor Loan Borrowing